 History of the Northwest Passage

 Long before Amundsen arrived in Gjoa Haven, Inuit travelled the coastline and waterways of the Arctic.
 As the region’s first explorers, Inuit navigated the land and sea, hunting food and seeking shelter.
 Inuit knowledge of the Arctic was learned through experience and passed down through oral tradition.
 It would take centuries of European exploration and failed voyages before Inuit knowledge would be applied to successfully navigate a European sailing ship through these polar seas.
-Europeans, who were trading with Asia as early as 300 BC, had been actively searching for a cheaper and safer navigable shipping route to Asia since 1492, long before the ship, Gjøa harboured in this bay.
+Europeans, who were trading with Asia as early as 300 BC, had been actively searching for a cheaper and safer navigable shipping route to Asia since 1492, long before the ship, Gjøa harbored in this bay.
 Maps of North America were unreliable and incomplete from the time of the earliest explorers.
 Over the course of three centuries of northern exploration, European mapping of the coastlines came together like pieces of a puzzle.
 Explorers such as Franklin, Back, Parry and Beechey mapped the continent’s northern coastline one small piece at a time.
 Fe explorers recorded Inuit knowledge of the coastline until Edward Parry befriended Inuit at Repulse Bay on his 1821-1823 voyage.
 Inuit maps created of the Melville Peninsula region first showed the possibility of a Northwest Passage.

 Trade and Commerce

-From the Hamlet Centre, walk to the Northern Store and see the old Hudson’s Bay Trading Post, the first permanent building in the community.
+From the Hamlet office, walk to the Northern Store and see the old Hudson’s Bay Trading Post, the first permanent building in the community.
 The sign at this location discusses trade and commerce.
 Trade was slow to develop between Europeans and Inuit because the earliest European explorers made little effort to interact with the Inuit, focusing only on their ultimate goal of reaching Asia.
 In time, encounters between Europeans and Inuit increased, and trade began as each group saw that the other had materials of value.
 Wood and metal were highly valued by the Inuit who supplied Amundsen with meat and furs in exchange.
-Amundsen maintained an active trading relationship with the Inuit during the two years he and his crew spent in this harbour.
+Amundsen maintained an active trading relationship with the Inuit during the two years he and his crew spent in this harbor.
 Following the departure of the Gjøa, the Inuit returned to their traditional lifestyle until 1927, when trade the Hudson’s Bay Company and then the Can-Alaska Trading Company established trading posts on this spot.
 Today’s community of Gjoa Haven grew from this Hudson’s Bay Company trading post.

-From this location, a walk along the beach to the rock-lined path will lead you to the cairn dedicated to Amundsen, and celebrates the one hundredth anniversary of his successful navigation of the Northwest Passage.
-The Amundsen cairn houses the bronze memorial plaque and describes the life of Roald Amundsen, his ship the Gjøa and the journey from Norway to the harbour at Gjoa Haven.
+From Northern Store, a walk along the beach to the rock-lined path will lead you to the cairn dedicated to Amundsen, and celebrates the one hundredth anniversary of his successful navigation of the Northwest Passage.
+The Amundsen cairn houses the bronze memorial plaque and describes the life of Roald Amundsen, his ship the Gjøa and the journey from Norway to the harbor at Gjoa Haven.
 Visitors will also learn about the important scientific contributions made by Amundsen and his crew, specifically on the magnetic north pole.
 To fund his voyage, he committed to undertake scientific research during his journey.
 The only evidence remaining today of Amundsen’s temporary buildings are the earth mounds from his subterranean construction methods.
 The sites of these buildings can be visited today by consulting the Northwest Passage Trail brochure.

 Importantly, too, the cairn illustrates the importance of Inuit knowledge and the role of local Inuit in the success of Roald Amundsen’s time in Gjoa Haven.
-Amundsen’s journals are filled with praise on the superiority of Inuit skills for survival in polar regions – skills such as hunting, and building shelters from local Inuit helped Amundsen immeasurably in his later first successful journey to the South Pole on December 14, 1911, 21 days ahead of English explorer Robert Scott.
+Amundsen’s journals are filled with praise on the superiority of Inuit skills for survival in polar regions – skills such as hunting, and building shelters from local Inuit helped Amundsen immeasurably in his later and first successful journey to the South Pole on December 14, 1911, 21 days ahead of English explorer Robert Scott.

 Touring the Trail